Haseley

-Haseley is a small village and former civil parish in Warwickshire, England.
+Haseley is a village in the Warwick district, in Warwickshire, England.
 It is four miles north-west of the county town of Warwick and 9 mi south-east of Solihull, now in the parish of Beausale, Haseley, Honiley and Wroxall, created on 1 April 2007.
 The village is on the A4177 and, as it is only 5 mi from the M40 motorway, is easily accessible.
 Haseley proper, along with Haseley Knob, Haseley Green and Waste Green, consists mainly of detached houses spread over a large area, giving the parish a very low housing density.
 The 2001 census recorded 207 residents living in 92 dwellings.
 Due to its relative affluence and proximity to the tourist towns of Warwick and Stratford upon Avon, several large and highly rated hotels are situated around the village.

 Haseley Manor, a Grade II-listed country house, formerly the staff college for the British Motor Corporation and its nationalised successor British Leyland, now consists of luxury apartments.
 The parish church, St Mary's, is medieval in origin and revealed evidence of its original decoration during restoration work some years ago.